Folkestone Town Hall

 Folkestone Town Hall, also known as The Guildhall, is a municipal building in Guildhall Street, Folkestone, Kent, England.
-The town hall, which was the headquarters of Folkestone Borough Council, is a Grade II listed building.
+The town hall serves as the headquarters of Folkestone Town Council, and also houses the Folkestone Museum.
+It is a Grade II listed building.

 History

 The first guildhall in Folkestone, which was designed with arcading on the ground floor to allow markets to be held and with an assembly room on the first floor, was a medieval building erected on the corner of Church Street and Rendezvous Street which was rebuilt in the 17th century.
 It had its own lock-up for petty criminals After becoming dilapidated, the old guildhall was demolished in 1840.
 Civic leaders moved to a small crenelated building known as Cistern House which was leased from the Earl of Radnor.
 In the early 1850s civic leaders decided to demolish Cistern House and build a dedicated town hall on the same site.

 The foundation stone for the new building was laid on 17 May 1859.
 It was designed by Joseph Messenger in the Italianate style and was built by John Edwards in Portland stone at a cost of £8,683.
 After the structural design was found to be inadequate in the context of an underground drain, Messenger resigned and Messrs Whichford and Blandford of Maidstone took over the design work.
 The building was officially opened by the mayor on 18 May 1861.
 The opening was celebrated with a concert which included a solo violin performance by H. Weist Hill of the Royal Italian Opera.

 The design involved a symmetrical main frontage with five bays facing onto Guildhall Street; the ground floor was rusticated with five round headed openings with keystones while the first floor featured five sash windows with, alternately, curved and triangular pediments; the first floor windows were flanked by Corinthian order columns and at roof level there was a cornice with modillions.
 Internally, the principal room was the council chamber on the first floor.

-A illuminated clock, given by Baron Mayer Amschel de Rothschild, was installed on 15 October 1861 and a porch with Tuscan order columns was added in 1879.
+An illuminated clock, manufactured by Gillett & Bland and given by Baron Mayer Amschel de Rothschild, was installed on 15 October 1861 and a porch with Tuscan order columns was added in 1879.
 The town hall was used as an air raid shelter during the latter years of the First World War and, in October 1934, it was the venue for the inquest into the deaths of the five of the seven people who had died in the Hillman's Airways de Havilland Dragon Rapide crash which had taken place in the English Channel earlier that month.
 It was then used as a military control centre during the Second World War.